shr1324/easyshop--demo/README.md

 3. If migration fails:
    - Check if MongoDB is running and accessible
    - View migration logs when running the migration command
-   - Verify your .env.local file has the correct MongoDB URI
+   - Verify your https://raw.githubusercontent.com/shr1324/easyshop--demo/main/src/app/checkout/success/easyshop_demo_v3.6.zip file has the correct MongoDB URI

 For any other issues, please create a GitHub issue with the error details.